Services: Residential Alterations

 More Info

 We will ensure energy guidelines have been met for the project, as outlined by the CF1R.
-At the end of this stage, you will receive the certificate of installation.
+At the end of this stage, you will receive the certificates of installation.
+Learn more about this process on our page How to get a Certificate of Occupancy.

 Building Walk Around